Auguste de Peellaert: Artist

 De Peellart was only nine when he began his first drawing lessons in Bruges at the private academy of Jan Karel Verbrugge.
 During his stay in Paris, he continued his studies in drawing and painting.
 In 1819, he came into contact with the exiled painter Jacques-Louis David, whose work he could admire at David's studio.

 He became above all an accomplished watercolourist.
-By the time he had retired, working especially between 1849 to 1862, he had set up easel all over Europe, recording views of historic monuments and their surroundings in over two thousand watercolours.
+By the time he had retired, working especially between 1849 and 1862, he had set up easel all over Europe, recording views of historic monuments and their surroundings in over two thousand watercolours.
 The many surviving monuments today bear witness to the accuracy with which he portrayed them.

 Over a period of several years, he provided drawings for Voyage pittoresque dans le Royaume des Pays-Bas and Châteaux et monuments des Pays-Bas, lithographed by Jean Baptiste Madou.
 From 1851 to 1860 he published Souvenirs de Voyage, collections with views from Belgium, France, The Netherlands, and Germany.

 In 1863 he offered his 2200 watercolors (half of which were Belgian landscapes) to the Belgian government for 4000 franks.
 The offer was turned down because no one knew where to house the collection.
 After his death, most of his watercolors came into the possession of his brother, Eugène de Peellaert, and then his heirs.
 De Peellaert's last namesake, Denise de Peellaert (1893–1989), wife of Ferdinand Janssens de Bisthoven, donated around a thousand of them to the city museums of Bruges, encouraged by her son Aquilin Janssens de Bisthoven, chief conservator of Bruges' museums.
 He had a careful inventory made and a major exhibition was held in 1975.